Training Dynamics Impact Post-Training Quantization Robustness: Controlled experiments

 \subsection{Scaling Trends in prior work are dominated by learning rate schedules}

-In an effort to explain the rise of quantization error during training, previous studies attributed the phenomenon to dataset size or training duration, concluding that \emph{PTQ degradation increases as models are trained on more data}~\citep{kumar_scaling_2024}, and hence that quantized undertrained models scale more favorably~\citep{ouyang_low-bit_2024}.
-We argue that these works did not sufficiently control for a key confounder, namely the optimization dynamics induced by the learning rate schedule, which we find to be the primary driver of the observed degradation.
+In an effort to explain the rise of quantization error during training, previous studies attributed this phenomenon to dataset size or training duration, concluding that \emph{PTQ degradation increases as models are trained on more data}~\citep{kumar_scaling_2024}, and hence that quantized undertrained models scale more favorably~\citep{ouyang_low-bit_2024}.
+We argue that these works did not sufficiently control for a key confounder, namely the optimization dynamics induced by the learning rate schedule, which we find to be the primary driver of their observed degradation.

-Specifically, we replicate analysis from \citet{kumar_scaling_2024} in Figure~\ref{fig:kumar}, training models at different token budgets under both original cosine schedule and a WSD schedule with cooldowns.
-While cosine runs (blue) suggest that $\delta_{PTQ}$ increases noticeably with token budget, we show that a comparable WSD schedule (blue) can yield lower validation loss, with degradation growing more slowly (70M) or remaining stable (160M), indicating that the effect cannot be ascribed to data alone (see also~\cref{fig:cosine_rainbow} for a similar conclusion).
+Specifically, we replicate analyses from \citet{kumar_scaling_2024} in Figure~\ref{fig:kumar}, training models at different token budgets under both original cosine schedule and WSD schedule.
+While cosine results (blue) suggest that $\delta_{PTQ}$ increases noticeably with token budget, we show that a comparable WSD schedule (brown) can yield lower validation loss, with degradation growing more slowly (70M) or remaining stable (160M), indicating that the effect cannot be ascribed to data alone (see also~\cref{fig:cosine_rainbow} for a similar conclusion).

 Finally, we argue for additional caution when collecting checkpoints at different token counts, as done in \citet{ouyang_low-bit_2024}.
 We recall that similar considerations have been discussed in the scaling law literature: \citet{hoffmann2022} suggested that their power law discrepancy with ~\citet{kaplan2020} arose from differences in learning rate schedules, and further works validate the importance of collecting checkpoints only after learning rate annealing~\citep{haegele2024scalinglawscomputeoptimaltraining}.
 We suggest that the same discretion is necessary when deriving scaling laws for quantized models, as optimization dynamics influence observed robustness (\cref{fig:rainbow}).